Disability & Diversity

 • Participation in university committees and measures on the topic of inclusion

-• Commitment to and participation in accessibility and equipment for disabled students in the university buildings.
+• Commitment to and involvment in developing the accessibility of the university buildings and the facilities provided for disabled students.

-• Support with personal admission to studies.
-For affected prospective students, modified examination modalities can be determined for the admission examinations after a personal interview.
+• Support with the admissions process.
+For prospective students with a disability, modified examination modalities can be determined for the admission examinations following a personal interview.

 During studies: